Wildlife and communities flourish on Kenya’s Olderkesi Conservancy

 About the Author

-Lindsay Kosnik is African Wildlife Foundation’s Vice President, Development and Public Engagement.
-She has more than 30 years of experience in international development, spanning land conservation, poverty eradication, and species protection.
-Since joining AWF in 2016, she has overseen strategy ...
+Lindsay Kosnik is African Wildlife Foundation’s Senior Vice President, Principal Gifts and Investments.
+Lindsay has over 35 years of experience in international development, spanning land conservation, poverty eradication, and species protection.
+Over 10 years, Lindsay lived and worked in Camer ...
 More

 Developing: As I was writing about the incredible community conservation program at Olderkesi, the COVID-19 crisis was just developing.
 Now, as I finish this piece, unfortunately, much of the work outlined here is in great threat as tourism comes to a grinding halt in the wake of the pandemic.
 Cottar’s Safaris find themselves in the same position as most safari outfits.
 Tourism revenues have plummeted, threatening the wildlife living on this critical conservancy in the Mara and the livelihoods of the Maasai families who work at — and receive economic benefits from — the lodges.The great wildebeest migration brings thousands of wildlife-lovers to Kenya’s world-famous Maasai Mara National Reserve to witness the spectacular journey across the Mara-Serengeti plains.
 The trans-frontier ecosystem is teeming with other marvels of the natural world — a veritable tourism draw — but its survival depends on the people sharing the landscape.